 You can study modules at any of these levels as long as your home university approves the choice and you have already covered the material taught in any prerequisiate modules listed.

 There are prerequisites for some modules.
 Where possible you should have completed a similar course to that prerequisite at your home university.
-If a prerequisite isn't stated it doesn't mean that the module is open to everyone.
-Second and third-year classes assume that the first (and second it applicable) year has been spent studying that subject.
-Therefore, if you're looking at second and third-year modules you must have a significant amount of experience in that subject area.
-If you're from an American or Japanese university, please bear in mind that second-year classes in your home country are equivalent to first-year modules in the UK.
+If a prerequisite is not stated it does not mean that the module is open to everyone.
+Second and third-year classes assume that the first (and second if applicable) year has been spent studying that subject.
+Therefore, if you are looking at second and third-year modules you must have a significant amount of experience in that subject area.
+If you are from an American or Japanese university, please bear in mind that second-year classes in your home country are equivalent to first-year modules in the UK.

 If your home university agrees to credit transfer and you meet the prerequisites you can take most of the modules on offer.
 However, there are some that:

-- are only available if you're studying here for a full year
+- are only available if you are studying here for a full year

-- are off limits – These are classes that are based around placements or are part of an accredited degree and therefore aren't open to study abroad students including architecture, early years teaching and social work courses.
+- are off limits.
+These are classes that are based around placements or are part of an accredited degree and therefore are not open to study abroad students including architecture, early years teaching and social work courses.
 Similarly, postgraduate modules such as those with a module code that includes **7*** (eg EC7015) and foundation modules with a module code that includes **3*** (eg MN3102) are also unavailable.

 - require approval – These are classes that we may be able to place you in if you major or minor in this area but we need to seek departmental approval on a case by case basis.
 This includes modules in our art, architecture and design school The Cass, some third-year practical multimedia classes, some maths modules (those with codes beginning in MA) and computing modules (those with codes beginning CC, CS, CT or CU) and health and human sciences modules.

 - are very difficult – Study abroad students have struggled in the past with our accounting, law and business law courses as there is significant emphasis on English law.
-If you're interested in taking classes in these areas please email us for advice.
+If you are interested in taking classes in these areas please email us for advice.